 Prolific as ever, Judy recorded a DVD special Judy Collins: A Love Letter To Stephen Sondheim, in her hometown of Denver, CO.
 Along with the Greely Philharmonic Orchestra, Judy dazzled the audience with Sondheim’s beautiful songs and her lovely, radiant voice.
 DVD and CD companion will be released in early 2017.
 Judy also released a collaborative album in June 2016, Silver Skies Blue, with writing partner, Ari Hest.
 Silver Skies Blue has been GRAMMY nominated for BEST FOLK ALBUM in 2017, this is the first GRAMMY nomination for Collins in over 40 years.

-On September 18, 2015, Judy will release her first studio album in four years, Strangers Again.
+On September 18, 2015, Judy released Strangers Again.
 She invited a cast of icons and young talents to sing with her on this fresh collection, from Willie Nelson, Jackson Browne and Jeff Bridges to Glen Hansard, Ari Hest and Bhi Bhiman.
 Judy delicately soars over a revitalized “Send In The Clowns” and breathes new life into “Hallelujah.”
 She puts her indelible touch on songs by Leonard Bernstein, Randy Newman, James Taylor and more.

-Judy Collins is as creatively vigorous as ever, writing, touring worldwide, and nurturing fresh talent.
-She is a modern day Renaissance woman who is also an accomplished filmmaker, record label head, musical mentor, and an in-demand keynote speaker for mental health and suicide prevention.
+Judy Collins, now 77, is as creatively vigorous as ever, writing, touring worldwide, and nurturing fresh talent.
+She is a modern day Renaissance woman who is also an accomplished painter, filmmaker, record label head, musical mentor, and an in-demand keynote speaker for mental health and suicide prevention.
 She continues to create music of hope and healing that lights up the world and speaks to the heart.